axonivy/dev.axonivy.com/src/app/pages/news/11.1/01-workflow-statistics.md

 ## Workflow Statistic API {#workflowStatistic}

 A new, blazing fast REST API provides valuable workflow statistics around your business processes.
-Complex aggregations with buckets and metrics are pssobile over cases and tasks.
+Complex aggregations with buckets and metrics are possible over cases and tasks.

 - __REST API__: Call it from everywhere you need it.
 API is described as OPEN API specification.
 - __FAST__: The statistics are made up out of Elasticsearch which can aggregate data in milliseconds.